ColinWare/VTDPsite/_posts/2014-09-19-cognitiveRecon.md

-﻿---
+---
 post:
 title: "VTDP: Cognitive Reconstruction"
 ---

 Most analysts will have their workflow frequently interrupted.
 They also often need to extend or redo prior analytic work as new data becomes available.
 Successfully resuming a prior analysis requires that the entire cognitive system be reconstructed and this involves rebuilding both the machine state and the operator state.
 It is a mistake to think of the human side of this as an operation where information is simply loaded from long term memory.
 All long term memory is more a process of reconstruction than a process of retrieval.

-***Example:** An analyst works on a project for a few hours.
+**Example:** An analyst works on a project for a few hours.
 Because of a major crisis she is asked to switch tasks for three days.
 She then returns to first project.

 ### The cognitive reconstruction process
 *